Cinemodding a Contax Zeiss lens set is an endeavor I’ve been working on and off for the last two years and now I can see the finish line.

 My custom made front caps with focal length, f-stop and minimum focus distance

 First I measured the slip-on caps I got from SIMMOD and created a Photoshop template with that size.
 I plugged in the focal length in white so they’re easy to read in dark sets.
-I also added the f-stop for each lens and its minimum focus in meters and feet.
-I found a specialist on custom cut sticker patterns services check this out labelllama.com. for all my Then I sent that to be printed at StickerYou in vinyl stickers.
+Then I added the f-stop for each lens and its minimum focus in meters and feet.
+Lastly, I found a specialist on custom cut sticker patterns services.
+Then I sent that to be printed at StickerYou in vinyl stickers.
 Each page with eight stickers costed me about $10.
 You have to admit they look sexy.
-Get only the best quality custom label printing at an affordable price with Briter.

-The issue that came up from was the stickers were having a hard time sticking to the material of the lens caps and were peeling off on their own.
-To fix that I took the stickers off, added a thin layer of glue, put the stickers back in place and let it all dry overnight.
+The stickers were having a hard time sticking to the material of the lens caps, though.
+They were peeling off on their own.
+To fix it I first took off the stickers.
+Then I added a thin layer of glue, put the stickers back in place and let it all dry overnight.

 I repeated the technique for the rear caps, this time with only the focal length written on them.
 These I ordered from MOO, because they offered me more variety at a much lower price.